amy-xing/amy-xing/README.md

 ## Hello!
-I am Amy and a sophomore at Johns Hopkins University studying Applied Mathematics and Statistics & Computer Science.
+I am Amy and I'm a sophomore at Johns Hopkins University studying Applied Mathematics and Statistics & Computer Science.
 Email me at axing1@jhu.edu

 <!--